dji-sdk/Onboard-SDK-Doc/source/tutorial/camera-manager.md

 ---
-title: 相机管理
+title: Camera Management
 date: 2020-05-08
 version: 4.0.0
-keywords: [相机, ISO, EV, 快门, 曝光, 变焦]
+keywords: [Camera, ISO, EV, shutter, exposure, shutter]
 ---
 > **NOTE** This article is **Machine-Translated**.
 If you have any questions about this article, please send an <a href="mailto:dev@dji.com">E-mail </a>to DJI, we will correct it in time.
 DJI appreciates your support and attention.